mk-milly02/alx-system_engineering-devops/0x01-shell_permissions/README.md

 100-change_owner_and_group changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

 #### 15. Symbolic links ####
-101-symbolic_link_permissions changes the owner and the group owner of _hello to vincent and staff respectively.
+101-symbolic_link_permissions changes the owner and the group owner of _hello to vincent and staff respectively_.

+#### 16. If only ####
+102-if_only changes the owner of the file hello to betty only if it is owned by the user guillaume.